Jean-Francois-C/Database-Security-Audit/README.md

 ➤ 'John the Ripper' - Password cracker (https://www.openwall.com/john/)
 ➤ Various scripts (source:kali/Github/your owns)
 ```
-### Audit scripts
+### Audit scripts (DB configuration review)
-Security audit scripts that collect useful information such as: the list of users and their privileges, the password hashes, the list of databases, the database version, the log DB settings, ...
+Security audit scripts that collect the main database configuration settings such as the list of DB accounts and their roles/privileges, the password hashes, the database server version, the audit log settings, ...
 ```
 ➤ MSSQL-Audit-Script.bat
-➤ MySQL-Audit-Script.sh
 ➤ Oracle-Audit-Script.sql
 ➤ PostgreSQL-Audit-Script.sh
+➤ MySQL-Audit-Script.sh
 ```